 WORK HERE.
-The Capitol Riverfront is home to almost 6.2 million square feet of private office space, and the neighborhood’s office inventory offers a premium location at discount prices.
-Located just five blocks to the south of the US Capitol with direct access to I-295 and I-395 and Metrorail’s Green Line (Navy Yard/Ballpark station), the Capitol Riverfront has all of the urban amenities of the District with office space priced at $10 - $15 less per square foot than the central business district.
-The Capitol Riverfront is attracting a new wave of office tenants, including media companies, associations, and non-profits such as CBS Radio, National Association of Broadcasters, National Labor Relations Board, Michigan State University, and The Trust for Public Land.
+Capitol Riverfront is home to almost 6.2 million square feet of private office space, and the neighborhood’s office inventory offers a premium location at discount prices.
+Located just five blocks to the south of the US Capitol with direct access to I-295 and I-395 and Metrorail’s Green Line (Navy Yard-Ballpark station), Capitol Riverfront has all of the urban amenities of the District with office space priced at $10 - $15 less per square foot than the central business district.
+The neighborhood is attracting a new wave of office tenants like popular co-working space WeWork as well as media companies, associations, and non-profits such as CBS Radio, National Association of Broadcasters, National Labor Relations Board, Michigan State University, and The Trust for Public Land.

 DINE HERE.
-Try a different restaurant every day this month.
-With over 36 restaurants and growing, you won’t tire of the food choices in the Capitol Riverfront.
-Some local favorites include Osteria Morini, one of DC’s finest Italian restaurants; Bluejacket Brewery, which Men’s Journal Awarded 100 Best Beers in America; Ice Cream Jubilee, awarded one of the ten best ice cream shops in America; Whaley's; TaKorean; Scarlet Oak; Due South; Bonchon Chicken; and many more.
-There is much more new retail that has yet to be announced throughout the neighborhood.
-Come discover what’s new in the Capitol Riverfront.
+Try a different restaurant every day of the week.
+With over 48 restaurants and growing, you won’t tire of the food choices in Capitol Riverfront.
+Local favorites include newly opened District Winery, Chloe by Hadair Karoum, and The Salt Line, as well as Osteria Morini, Bluejacket Brewery, award winning ice cream shop Ice Cream Jubilee, Whaley's, TaKorean, and many more.
+Come discover what’s new in Capitol Riverfront.

 PLAY HERE.
 Do you like having fun outdoors?
-So do we.
 Come enjoy free fitness classes, free Friday night concerts in Yards Park, festivals throughout the year, and ice skating in Canal Park.
 Jog along the Anacostia Riverfront Trail, rent a kayak at Ballpark Boathouse, take a trapeze class, or cheer on the Nationals and DC United.
-At the Capitol Riverfront, we do this every day.
+In Capitol Riverfront, we do this every day.